How to Evaluate AI Vendors and AI Capabilities (+ The Top AI-Enabled ERP Systems)

 3. AI-native vs. AI-enabled

-While AI-native enterprise systems are built with AI woven into the architecture, AI-enabled enterprise systems bolt on AI features to extend existing capabilities.
+While AI-native ERP systems are built with AI woven into the architecture, AI-enabled ERP systems integrate AI features to extend existing capabilities.

 In most cases, the right answer is not either-or.
 Executives should focus on where AI capabilities drive differentiation in their industry and whether those capabilities are proven, scalable, and supported by strong governance tools.